-BGP is vulnerable to bogus routes because the contents of route announcements cannot be easily verified.
-After nearly ten years, none of the proposed strong solutions have been widely deployed.
-This paper introduced a simple, incrementally deployable modification to the BGP decision process, called PGBGP, which can mitigate BGP's most critical vulnerabilities.
+BGP is vulnerable to malicious attacks and configuration errors because the contents of route announcements cannot be easily verified.
+This paper introduced an incrementally deployable modification to the BGP decision process, called PGBGP, which can mitigate BGP's most critical vulnerabilities.
 The basic principle behind PGBGP is that routers should be cautious about adopting a route with new information, such as an unfamiliar origin AS.
-By avoiding new routes when possible, many attacks can be blocked for long enough to correct the attacks before they cause widespread damage.
+We implemented this simple heuristic by imposing a 24-hour period during which new routes are given lower priority in the decision process.
+By avoiding new routes, many attacks can be blocked for long enough to correct the attacks before they cause widespread damage.

 We evaluated the performance of PGBGP on two important classes of attack-prefix and sub-prefix hijacks.
-We show that PGBGP is highly effective at blocking the spread of hijacked routes, even with relatively small-scale deployments.
-PGBGP can protect 97% of ASs from malicious prefix routes and 85% from bogus sub-prefix routes when deployed only on the 62 core ASs in our study network.
-If PGBGP were deployed on all ASs, both numbers would exceed 99%.
+Our results show that PGBGP is highly effective at blocking the spread of hijacked routes, even with relatively small-scale deployments.
+PGBGP can protect 97% of ASs from malicious prefix routes and 85% from malicious sub-prefix routes when deployed only on the 62 core ASs in our study network.
+If PGBGP were deployed on all ASs, protection would be greater than 99% in both cases.
 In contrast, today's BGP makes half of ASs vulnerable to a prefix hijack, and 100% vulnerable to a sub-prefix hijack.

 These results are significant for several reasons.
+First, we

-First, we have shown that delaying the acceptance of new routes is a safe and effective method for reducing the spread of bogus routes to a human time scale.
-Second, we have proposed and demonstrated an effective method of validating the correctness of suspicious routes.
-Third, it is incrementally deployable: (1) PGBGP is compatible with the current BGP protocol, requiring changes only to a router's decision rules; (2) Individual ASs have an incentive to adopt PGBGP, as it provides immediate benefit even if other ASs have not deployed it.
-PGBGP is highly effective, even if only the core ASs adopt it.
+have showed that delaying the acceptance of new routes is a safe and effective method for slowing the propagation of malicious routes to a human time scale.
+An important feature of our method is that false positives self-correct within five days, so that legitimate changes in the network are automatically incorporated.
+A second feature of our approach is that it is incrementally deployable: (1) PGBGP is compatible with the current BGP protocol, requiring changes only to a router's decision rules; (2) Individual ASs have an incentive to adopt PGBGP, as it provides immediate benefit even if other ASs have not deployed it.
+Finally, PGBGP is highly effective, even if only the core ASs adopt it.